pinguincat/dornhub/README.md

 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

-## Apify Integration

-This app relies on Apify actors to scrape Pornhub data.
-You will need to configure the Apify client or the specific hooks (`hooks/onGetChannelInfo.ts`, `hooks/onGetChannelVideos.ts`) with your Apify token.
-The actor IDs for the Apify actors listed above are pre-configured in the `.env.example` and used by the hooks.

-_Note: Ensure your use of scraped data complies with Apify's and Pornhub's terms of service._

 ## Video Playback and Conversion